panoschron97/MariaDB_and_MongoDB_with_Python_Programming_Language/README.md

 # MariaDB_and_MongoDB_with_Python_programming_language

 I developed a Python program that utilizes two databases to answer a variety of questions all organized through a user-friendly menu interface.
-The data is on the website: **https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset**.
+The dataset is on the website: **https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset**.

 Questions i answered: